MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/responsible-ai/faqs-ai-copilot-store-comm-summaries.md

 The intended use is to give users immediate access to a relevant summary of an entity, so that they can make faster, better decisions.

 - **Report insights**: Generates narrative summaries for channel reports to provide insights into sales and performance metrics.
 Enhances accuracy and offers real-time analysis.
-Provides customizable prompts for tailored report generation.
 - **Customer insights**: Helps store associates create personalized interactions by summarizing customer transactional activity, interactions, and profile data.
 Empowers associates through a deeper understanding of customers and enables them to provide personalized recommendations.
 - **Product insights**: Helps store associates drive product sales by providing description, top benefits, inventory, and discount information.
 Helps associates cross-sell related products to deliver on the sales strategy and boost the customer experience.